oracle-livelabs/database/db-23ai-fundamentals/new-duality-views/new-duality-views-15.md

 	</copy>
     ```

-5. Let’s take a look at what we have.
-To enter an order, we simply link the customer information to the order.
+5. To enter an order, we simply link the customer information to the order.
 There is no data duplication.

     This Duality View will show us two customers.